 It's a three-part thought.

-There was a recent interview with Charles Crowdhammer, and he had described a great respect and admiration for Romney and Bain Capital, of which he concluded in there that Romney, he doesn't have any skeletons in the closet.
+There was a recent interview with Charles Krauthammer, and he had described a great respect and admiration for Romney and Bain Capital, of which he concluded in there that Romney, he doesn't have any skeletons in the closet.

 In fact, he doesn't have a closet.

-And then in the middle of the interview, you could put people, real people who have had jobs, prosperity due to the intervention of Romney and Bain Capital through maybe Staples and other companies that Bain Capital have gone in and restructured so that there was success.
+And then in the middle of the interview, you could put people, real people, who have had jobs, prosperity, due to the intervention of Romney and Bain Capital through maybe Staples and other companies that Bain Capital have gone in and restructured so that there was success.

-And the third conclusion, and you could have a series of people, because I am sure he has touched many lives with his wealth and prosperity, and it starts at the top and trickles down.
+And the third conclusion, and you could have a series of people, because I am sure he has touched many lives with his wealth and prosperity.

 He could be our role model.

-The third avenue would be ending with a conclusion of, I believe, uh President Clinton on CNN, and he had spoke of Romney about his I believe the word was sterling business, you know, past businesses, and of bang capital.
+And he had spoke of Romney about his, I believe the word was, sterling business, you know, past businesses, and of Bain Capital.

 Although I do think that he needs to define himself very quickly before he gets defined, because people repeating something over and over, sometimes legend becomes fact.